 Finding a mediation training provider is easy, finding a good mediation training provider requires some insight.

-The mediation training market place is complex and confusing, with many seemingly credible claims and promises.
-We have spoken with many who can give a different view on those claims and promises, having attended those courses.
+The mediation training market place is complex and confusing with many seemingly credible claims and promises.
+We have spoken with many who can give a different view on those claims and promises.

 - Choosing a workplace mediation training provider